 The gender binary is the assumption that only male and female bodies and identities exist.
 The binary is different across space and time and is sometimes used to police people into certain gender expressions.
 For example, in the U.S.: men are expected to be physically strong and not cry or wear dresses; women are expected to be good at cooking and parenting and be clean.
-Gender norms that are used to reinforce the gender binary are different depending on the society and subculture - they may be different among Asian Americans vs. white Americans, younger vs. elder people, and those from outside the U.S.
+Gender norms that are used to reinforce the gender binary are different depending on the society and subculture - they may be different among Asian Americans vs. white Americans, younger vs. elder people, and those who grew up in different countries and communities.

-The gender binary frequently ignores those who live and identify as non-binary (not male bodied, not female bodied, not female identified, and/or not male identified).
+The gender binary frequently ignores those who live and identify as non-binary (not female or male).
 There have been people who do not identify within the binary at every time in human history and in every place in the world.
 Being aware that the gender binary exists and its effects can help you be more aware of how to be respectful towards all genders.

-How does "trans\" differ from "transgender", "transsexual", "transvestite", and "hermaphrodite"?
+How does "trans" differ from "transgender", "transsexual", "transvestite", and "hermaphrodite"?

-Trans\ and transgender are both terms that are considered affirming of gender diversity and can be used to describe a trans\/transgender identified person or the trans\/transgender community at large.
-Trans\ and transgender are slightly different connotations, but are frequently used interchangeably.
+Trans and transgender are both terms that are considered affirming of gender diversity and can be used to describe a trans/transgender-identified person or the trans/transgender community at large.

-Transsexual is sometimes used to describe a transgender identified person who plans to physically transition and/or is currently physically transitioning.
-As all terms, this word has a complicated history, so it should only be used for someone when they are comfortable with it and use it for themselves.
-Some trans\ people who physically transition do not identify as transsexual.
+Transsexual is sometimes used to describe a transgender person who plans to physically transition and/or is currently physically transitioning.
+As all terms, this word has a complicated history, so it should only be used for someone when they are comfortable with it and uses it for themselves.
+Some trans people who physically transition do not identify as transsexual.

-Transvestite is now almost always used as a trans\ slur because it has historically used by medical professionals to diagnose trans\ and gender non-conforming people with mental illness and force or coerce them into undergoing harmful medical "treatments".
+Transvestite is now almost always used as a trans slur because it has historically used by medical professionals to diagnose trans and gender non-conforming people with mental illness and force or coerce them into undergoing harmful medical "treatments".
 Transvestite usually refers to someone who does not identify with the gender they are assigned and cannot or does not try to conform to strictly "male" or strictly "female" gender expression norms.
 It should not be used unless an individual identifies with this label and uses it for themselves.

 Hermaphrodite is a medical term that refers to someone who is born with testicular tissue as well as ovarian tissue.
-This condition is relatively rare and is rarely used in an affirming way.
-Since this physical state has no direct relationship to a person's gender identity, the word "hermaphrodite" almost never accurately or positively represents a trans\ identity and therefore should not be used to describe someone.
+This kind of body is relatively rare and this term is- rarely used in an affirming way.
+Since this physical state has no direct relationship to a person's gender identity, the word "hermaphrodite" almost never accurately or positively represents a trans identity and therefore should not be used to describe someone.

-What words should not be used to describe trans\ people?
+What words should not be used to describe trans people?

-Tranny: This word has been historically used to describe trans\ people who are forced into sex survival work on the street and/or as a slur used deliberately to dehumanize trans\ people, especially towards trans\ women.
-Even if someone is comfortable with this word, it should still be avoided since someone overhearing this word being used could imply to the person listening that it is an acceptable word to use for any trans\ person.
+Tranny: This word was originally developed by trans women as a positive way to refer to other trans women.
+It is a shortened version of transvestite or transsexual.
+However, it has also often been used by unaware cisgender people to describe trans people who are forced into survival sex work, choose to work in the sex industry, and/or as a slur used deliberately to dehumanize trans people (especially trans women).
+Even if someone is comfortable with this word, it should still be avoided in public since someone overhearing this word being used could imply to the person listening that it is an acceptable word to use for any trans person.
+Do not use this word unless you have permission for the person you are using it for, you have an excellent knowledge of the past and current uses and impact, and you are using it in a setting where it cannot be overheard out of context.